SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_4/Readme.md

 ## Objective

-The objective of this phase was to execute the same Sky130HD GCD testcase locally using ORFS and verify that the complete RTL-to-GDS flow could be completed successfully without relying on GitHub Codespaces.
-This phase also compares the local execution results with the cloud execution performed in Phase 1.
+The objective of this phase was to execute the same Sky130HD GCD testcase locally using OpenROAD Flow Scripts (ORFS) and verify that the complete RTL-to-GDS flow could be completed successfully without relying on GitHub Codespaces.
+The execution results were then compared with the cloud execution performed in Phase 1.

 ---

 # Testcase Used

-**Design:** GCD
+- **Design:** GCD

-**Technology:** SKY130HD
+- **Technology:** SKY130HD

-**Flow:** OpenROAD Flow Scripts (ORFS)
+- **Flow:** OpenROAD Flow Scripts (ORFS)

 ---

 # Flow Execution

-Navigate to the flow directory.
+Navigate to the ORFS flow directory.

 ```bash
 cd ~/Desktop/vsd-scl180-orfs/orfs/flow